Contents

 Cash Advance Rates

-If you have a credit card, then you've probably seen that there is a standard purchase interest rate as well as a cash advance interest rate.
-This rate is normally 2% to 3% higher than your standard interest rate.
-What does that mean exactly?
-Well, if you withdraw cash from the ATM or use credit card cheques instead of using it for a standard transaction, then there will be an added percentage.
-Also, there's no grace period on cash advances, so you get changed interest on the amount until it's paid back in full.
+Well, if you withdraw cash from the ATM or use a credit card for cheques instead of a standard transaction, there will be an added percentage.
+Also, there’s no grace period on cash advances, so you’re charged interest on the amount until it’s paid back in full.

 Credit Card Interest-Free Grace Periods